-Industrial Packaging is aware of the vital role of its products within our customers’ supply chains; and will keep our customers fully informed about our actions in response to the Coronavirus pandemic over the coming weeks and months.
+Industrial Packaging is aware of the vital role of its products within our customers’ supply chains; and committed to keeping our customers fully informed about our actions in response to the Coronavirus pandemic – and any future crisis periods.

-Since our initial response last month (below), we have implemented some additional measures, to ensure business continuity during this period:
+Since our initial response (below), we implemented some additional measures, to ensure business continuity during this period:

 With these measures and other contingencies, we are fully confident that we will be able to supply our customers as normal during this period and that there is no need to order in bulk for the coming months.